Caesars Rewards Diamond Status Explained

 However, as a Diamond, I was told the price was only $20 for a day pass.
 And that price was good even when not staying at a Caesars property.

-I’ve read that other Caesars properties offer free spa access for Diamond elites.
+Other Caesars properties offer free spa access for Diamond elites.
 Qua at Caesars seems to be the nicest of the lot (hence the $20 fee).
+The only other property that charges for a day pass is the Linq spa that charges $12.50.

 Two Free Show Tickets